secml-lab-vt/EvolvingThreat-DeepfakeImageDetect/defenses/README.md

 **Download pretrained model weights from the original repo for each of the defenses.
-We provide our fine-tuned model weights once you fill out the [Google Form](#).**
+To access the fine-tuned model weights, please fill out the [Google Form](#).**

 **The finetuning and inference code for all the 8 defenses on both SD and StyleCLIP datasets in our study are as follows:**